Machu Picchu, considered a wonder of the modern world, is one of those legendary places that every novaturient wants to have in their curriculum.

 After submitting the reservation form, you must make the payment.

-In less than 24 hours, you will receive your Huayna Picchu Entrance Fee in your email.
-All you have to do is print it and present it on the day of your entry to the Wonder of the World.
+In less than 24 hours, you will get your Huayna Picchu Entrance Fee in your email.
+All you have to do next is print it and present it when you entry to the Wonder of the World.

-University students, minors (8-17 years old) and citizen members of the Andean Community of Nations (CAN) access discounts.
+University students, childs (8-17 years old) and citizen members of the Andean Community of Nations (Perú, Colombia, Bolivia, Ecuador) can access to discounts.

-Student tickets cannot be purchased directly through the official website.
+Student tickets cannot be purchased directly through the Official Machu Picchu Tickets Website.

-Huayna Picchu Entrance Fee for students are acquired only in person, in Cusco at the collection offices of Calle Garcilaso s / n - Regional Historical Museum and Calle Maruri 340 and in Aguas Calientes at the Cultural Center.
+Huayna Picchu Entrance Fee for students are acquired only in person, in Cusco at the Ministery of Culture offices at Calle Garcilaso s / n - Regional Historical Museum and Calle Maruri 340 and in Aguas Calientes at the Cultural Center.

 Foreign students must present a current undergraduate university card.